 Families find themselves involved in juvenile court for a number of reasons.

 A child may be in need of care or supervision if the child has been abused or neglected, is beyond the control of their parent(s), or is truant (has not been going to school).
-The court calls this type of case CHINS (which stands for Children in Need in Services).
+The court calls this type of case CHINS (which stands for "Child in need of care or supervision").
 Another reason for involving the juvenile court is if a child has been accused of committing a delinquent act (an act that would be a crime if committed by an adult).
 This type of case is called delinquency.

 All juvenile court proceedings are confidential.
 The public does not have access to juvenile court files or juvenile court hearings.